 Here's how to take charge of your diagnosis and live better with metastatic breast cancer.

 The uncertainties of having metastatic breast cancer can make you feel like you've lost control of your life.
-Having a treatment plan will help you feel more in control.
+A treatment plan will help you feel more in control.
 To create one:

 Learn as much as you can about where your cancer has spread and what type of tumor you have.
 Your treatment will depend largely on these things.

-Think about your main goal for treatment.
-Do you want to get rid of the new cancer or relieve symptoms?
+Think about the main goal of treatment.
+Do you want to get rid of the new cancer, or relieve symptoms?
 Talk to your doctor about realistic goals.

 Decide whether you want to use the same medical team or add other doctors.

-Even if you're happy with your current doctors, it's a good idea to get a second opinion to confirm that you're getting the best treatment possible.
-"It is also important to be evaluated at an academic or research institute that may have cutting edge trials with new agents,” says Tiffany Troso-Sandoval, MD.
-She is a cancer doctor at Memorial Sloan-Kettering Cancer Center.
+Even if you're happy with your doctors, it's a good idea to get a second opinion to confirm that you're getting the best treatment possible.
+"It is also important to be evaluated at an academic or research institute that may have cutting-edge trials,” says Tiffany Troso-Sandoval, MD, a cancer doctor at Memorial Sloan Kettering Cancer Center.

-The most common treatments for metastatic disease are therapies that travel through your blood, treating your entire body.
+The most common treatments for metastatic breast cancer are ones that travel through the blood, treating your entire body.
 Most likely you'll start with one or more of these:

-Anti-estrogen therapies.
-If your breast cancer is hormone receptor-positive, there's a good chance it will respond to an anti-estrogen drug like Arimidex, Aromasin, Faslodex, Femara, or Tamoxifen.
+Anti-estrogen therapies, also known as hormone therapy.
+If your breast cancer is hormone receptor-positive, your body's estrogen makes the cancer cells grow faster.
+In that case, there's a good chance the cancer will respond to an anti-estrogen drug like anastrozole (Arimidex), exemestane (Aromasin), fulvestrant (Faslodex), letrozole (Femara), tamoxifen (Soltamox, Nolvadex), or toremefine (Fareston).
 These drugs prevent cancer cells from getting the estrogen they need to grow.
 Clinical trials are also using newer medicines in combination with these.